 - Having an Investment Monitoring and ESG Working Group whose role is to oversee corporate governance and related matters, including monitoring GMPF's external managers’ stewardship behaviour;

 - Monitoring developments in corporate governance and the activities of GMPF's managers in this area;

-- The Fund is also a member of: the Local Authority Pension Fund Forum, which provides a large investor base to influence companies' corporate governance and social responsibility; and the Institutional Investor Group on Climate Change, a forum for pension funds and investment managers.
+- GMPF is also a member of the 'Local Authority Pension Fund Forum', which provides a large investor base to influence companies' corporate governance and social responsibility; and the Institutional Investor Group on Climate Change, a forum for pension funds and investment managers; and

 We have considered the possibility of investing in specialist ethical investment funds or vehicles, but our current view is that evidence on the returns of such funds or vehicles is not as clear as it might first appear.
-For example, the seeming competitive returns of ethical funds or vehicles could simply be the result of the well-known 'small companies effect' and not of ethical investing at all.
+For example, the seemingly competitive returns of ethical funds or vehicles could simply be the result of the well-known 'small companies effect' and not the result of ethical investing at all.
 The small companies effect arises because small companies can give above average returns at different times within an economic cycle.

 Ethical vehicles tend to invest more in small companies rather than large ones, because large companies are more likely to have dealings in areas that ethical vehicles dislike.
 For this reason and others, including that such investment would tend to run counter to our overall preference for using shareholder influence, GMPF does not invest in such specialist investment vehicles.
 However, we do review this periodically.